GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When a task cannot be partitioned because of sequential constraints, the application of more effort has no effect on the schedule.
-The bearing of a child takes nine months, no matter how many women are assigned.
+> ### A program is a building of thought.
+It is costless to build, it is weightless, and it grows easily under our typing hands.
+But without care, a program’s size and complexity will grow out of control, confusing even the person who created it.
 >
-> ~ *Fred Brooks*
+> ~ *Marijn Haverbeke*

 ---
 ## 🏎 Quick Facts